 Supportive 12-Step Meeting Schedule with Shana's House Residents.
 Community Recovery Program clients will have the opportunity to attend local 12-Step meetings with Shana's House staff members and residents on a daily basis.

 Group Sessions.
 Clients have the opportunity to engage in group recovery sessions facilitated by a staff member or outside professional.
 Group topics involve relapse prevention, stress management, healing trauma, art, coping skills development, sober network development, additional resources, among others.
-Skills topics involve life skills, time management skills, interview skills, cooking skills, nutritional skills, and basic finance skills.
+Skills-based topics involve life skills, time management skills, interview skills, cooking skills, nutritional skills, and basic finance skills.

 Family Psychoeducational Groups.
 Family Psychoeducational Groups are facilitated by our off-site primary therapist, Margo Friedman.
 Family groups provide education about mental health disorders and addiction, provide information on resources, and educate family members on skills training and problem solving.
 Family Psychoeducational Groups are beneficial to family members in learning how to socially and emotionally support their loved one through each step of their recovery.